doggy8088/angular-extension-pack/README.md

 - [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)
     - It's too informative for me.
 I turn it off all the time.
 - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer)
-    - I don't need this extension usually, but maybe someone need it.
+    - I don't need this extension usually, but maybe someone needs it.
 - [angular2-inline](https://marketplace.visualstudio.com/items?itemName=natewallace.angular2-inline)
     - I don't use **inline template** at all.
 If you need it, you can install this extension.
-I don't like mix HTML with TypeScript anyway.
+I don't like to mix HTML with TypeScript anyway.
 - [Angular Component Extension](https://marketplace.visualstudio.com/items?itemName=onixie.angular-component-extension)
     - Language support for **inline-defined template** and styles.
     - I don't use **inline template** at all.
 If you need it, you can install this extension.
 - [Angular-io-Code](https://marketplace.visualstudio.com/items?itemName=NoHomey.angular-io-code)
     - I like this theme personally.
-It's up to your choose.
+It's up to you.

 ### Other manual setup (Optional)